 Specific dishes or larger feasts with roasted meat prepared for national celebrations or family gatherings.

 Limited, mainly in Bujumbura within upscale hotels or independent restaurants catering to expatriates.
-They feature international cuisine (Italian, Indian, Chinese) alongside refined local dishes.
+They showcase international cuisine (Italian, Indian, Chinese) alongside refined local dishes.

-A growing number in Bujumbura, mix Burundian, East African, and international dishes.
+A growing number in Bujumbura, mix Burundian, East African, and dishes from around the world.
 They offer comfortable dining.

 "Restaurants Populaires": local, no-frills eateries serving large, hearty portions at low prices.
 Street food stalls: snacks like brochettes, sambusas.